Let us find out how much you are entitled

 HST New Housing Rebate in Ontario

-Anyone in Ontario who contracts a builder to construct a new house or who buys a new home or condo from a builder, the Ontario HST rebate for new homes is issued to that person.
+Anyone in Ontario who contracts a builder to construct a new house or who gotten a new home or condo from a builder, the Ontario HST rebate for new homes is issued to that person.
 The Ontario HST rebate is usually given to the buyer upon purchase of a new home or condo to live in, or for a family member to live in.
 This in turn reduces the purchase price by the rebate amount and it enables a buyer easily qualify for a mortgage large enough to afford the property.
 Even the home builder or condo developer can successfully advertise a lower price, thereby increasing sales of the property.

 Ontario New Residential Rental Property Rebate (NRRPR)